 Cloud Architecture: Advanced Concepts with David Linthicum

-State-of-the-art technology is changing the way we design for the cloud.
-Learn how microservices, serverless architecture, high-performance computing, and other advanced concepts will impact your cloud architecture.
+Learn how microservices, serverless architecture, high-performance computing, and other advanced concepts may impact your cloud architecture.

 1h 15m • COURSE

 Big Data Foundations: Techniques and Concepts with Barton Poulson

 2h 7m • COURSE